Swadhyaya Movement

-The Swadhyaya Movement or Swadhyaya Parivara started in the mid 20th-century in the western states of India, particularly Maharashtra and Gujarat.
-Founded by Pandurang Shastri Athavale (1920-2003), the movement emphasizes self-study (swadhyaya), selfless devotion (bhakti) and application of Indian scriptures such as the Upanishads and Bhagavad gita for spiritual, social and economic liberation.
+The Swadhyaya Movement or Swadhyaya Parivara started in the mid-20th century in the western states of India, particularly Maharashtra and Gujarat.
+Founded by Pandurang Shastri Athavale (1920-2003), the movement emphasizes self-study (swadhyaya), selfless devotion (bhakti) and application of Indian scriptures such as the Upanishads and Bhagavad Gita for spiritual, social and economic liberation.

 The movement focuses on the Upanishadic mahāvākyas (great teachings) related with Vedic belief that God is within oneself, every human being, all living beings and all of God's creation.
 It encourages voluntary self-study, self-knowledge, community discourses and action with a responsibility to God in oneself and others.
 Its temples typically highlight the deities Yogeshwara Krishna, Parvati, Ganesha and Shiva in a Vriksha Mandir ("temple of trees") setting.
 The sun is considered a deity, Surya.
 Prayers are performed in the Smarta tradition's Panchayatana puja format, attributed to Adi Shankara.
-Community members participate in Bhavabhakti (emotional devotion to the divine), Krutibhakti (actional devotion by voluntary service to the divine in all of God's creation), and Bhaktipheri (devotional travel to meet, work and help the well-being of the community partners).
+Community members participate in bhavabhakti (emotional devotion to the divine), krutibhakti (actional devotion by voluntary service to the divine in all of God's creation), and bhaktipheri (devotional travel to meet, work and help the well-being of community partners).
 The movement members treat all men and women in the organization as a Parivara (family).

+According to Pandurang Shashtri Athavale, swadhyay means the study, knowledge, and discovery of the "self".
+The "Self" or the "I" is the indwelling spirit underlying the ego, intellect, and the mind.
+Swadhyay involves studying, discovering, knowing, and understanding one's true and inner self and paying respect to others.
+It is not a sect, cult, creed, tradition, or institution.
+It does not require any membership or vows.
+Swadhyay is about individual transformation through spiritual awareness.
+It is an attitude of the mind.

+Swadhyay emphasizes the concept of an indwelling God.
+"God dwells within", i.e. "God exists within me and within everyone else".
+All are children of the Divine.
+Hence, Swadhyay establishes the Divine Brotherhood under the Fatherhood of God i.e. "the other is not ‘other’, but he is my divine brother."
+Blood relationship is extended to a relationship through the Blood Maker.
+The concept of the traditional family is extended to the Divine Family.
+This is a natural extension of the concept of an indwelling God.